 the name of a kiosk file to open.
 You can, however, run it from a

 file.
-If you run it from the command-line, you need to add the
+If you run it from the command line, you need to add the

-apply keyword before the actual path of the
+prepare keyword before the actual path of the

 .kiosk file to use.